- The Department Today

 States of Injury: Power and Freedom in Late Modernity (Princeton University Press, 1995)

 Manhood and Politics: A Feminist Reading in Political Theory (Rowman and Littlefield, 1988)

 Edited and Co-authored Books

-The Power of Tolerance, co-authored with Rainer Forst (Columbia University Press and Turia & Kant (Berlin), 2014)
+The Power of Tolerance, co-authored with Rainer Forst (Columbia University Press (New York) and Turia & Kant (Berlin), 2014)